rjspencer/docs/theming.md

 	 {/Page:CustomPageName}

 They can contain any modules or blocks that you choose to put inside of them.
-The page URL will simple be /CustomPageName
+The page URL will simply be /CustomPageName

 -----